TomRuneSa/TheLionKing_Sim/OVERVIEW.md

 		- The female lion has the mostly the same traits as the male.
 The exception is that when the female is ready 		to mate, she doesn't go searching for a male, she let's the male come to her.
 If she get's impregnated, she 		will "give birth" to a lion cub.
 However, she will only do this as long as she's not hungry or starving.
 The 		female lion is more independent than the male, as she doesn't have anyone following her.

 - Cub
 		- The cub does not spawn from the beginning, it only appears when the male and female lion is ready for it.
 When the cub is born, it will try to find it's father.
 If it finds the father, it will follow the father 		until it get's hungry, then it will break away from the father and look foor food.
 It has the same eating 		traits as its mother and father, except it doesn't eat hyenas, but insect in addition to warthogs and 		marecats.

 - Monkey
 		- As long as the monkey isn't hungry or starving it'll just walk around aimlessly, but try to avoid hyenas, 		since hyenas can eat the monkey.
 When the monkey is hungry or starving, it'll search for bananas and eat them.

 - Warthog
 		- The warthog only walks around trying to avoid hyenas and male/female lions when it's not hungry.
 If it is 		hungry, it looks for food.
 The only food it'll eat is insects.
-If the marecat dies, the warthog will, out of 		grief, commit suicide.

 - Marecat
 		- The marecat is quite similar to the warthog when it comes to eating.
 If the marecat isn't looking for food 		it searches for the warthog, as the marecat think that the warthog can protect it.
 But the warthog does 		nothing to protect the marecat.
-If the warthog dies, the marecat will commit suicide to avoid beeing eaten.

 - Insect
 		- The insects does nothing but being eaten.
 The insect just walks around with no meaning and doesn't try to avoid anything.